00jrh00/00jrh00.github.io/_posts/2024-05-02-firstpost.markdown

 categories: jekyll update
 ---

-This is an FAQ based on my graduate admissions processes and experiences across multiple Ivy League schools.
+This is an FAQ based on my graduate admissions processes and experiences as a student across multiple Ivy League schools.

 I was a student at Harvard (master's) from 2021-2023 and now at Columbia (PhD), so I've gotten a decent taste for both types of programs (in engineering and statistics, respectively).